 Overview

-This MSc is designed for dieticians, physical activity, food and fitness specialists, and other health professionals who wish to gain a deeper understanding about the evidence around the role of nutrition and physical activity in public health, the factors that influence people's physical activity and eating behaviours, and how to develop and evaluate nutrition and physical activity interventions.
+This MSc was one of the first to recognise the need for specialisation in the three intertwined disciplines of nutrition, physical activity and public health to tackle non-communicable disease.
+It is designed for dieticians; physical activity, food and fitness specialists; and other health professionals.
+The programme will allow you to gain a deeper understanding of the evidence around the role of nutrition and physical activity in public health; the factors that influence people's physical activity and eating behaviours; and how to develop and evaluate nutrition and physical activity interventions.

-Graduates from other disciplines, who want to work towards a career in this area, are welcome to apply.
+Graduates from other disciplines who want to work towards a career in this area are welcome to apply.

 Programme structure